NSR

 Worked Example

-This company reported positive earnings in 8 of the last 4 years, with 1 loss year.
-With only 4 years of data, every year must be positive.
+This company reported positive earnings in 8 of the last 10 years, with 1 loss year.
+The allowed loss tolerance for this industry is 1 year.
 EPS growth rate (CAGR) is 5.0%.

 How to Interpret